akkartik/mu/Readme.md

-# Mu: making programs easier to understand in the large
+## Mu: making programs easier to understand in the large

 Imagine a world where you can:

-  1) think of a tiny improvement to a program you use, clone its sources, orient yourself on its organization and make your tiny improvement, all in a single afternoon.
+1. think of a tiny improvement to a program you use, clone its sources, orient yourself on its organization and make your tiny improvement, all in a single afternoon.

-  2) Record your program as it runs, and easily convert arbitrary logs of runs into reproducible automatic tests.
+2. Record your program as it runs, and easily convert arbitrary logs of runs into reproducible automatic tests.

-  3) Answer arbitrary what-if questions about a codebase by trying out changes and seeing what tests fail, confident that *every* scenario previous authors have considered has been encoded as a test.
+3. Answer arbitrary what-if questions about a codebase by trying out changes and seeing what tests fail, confident that *every* scenario previous authors have considered has been encoded as a test.

-  4) Build first simple and successively more complex versions of a program so you can stage your learning.
+4. Build first simple and successively more complex versions of a program so you can stage your learning.

 I think all these abilities might be strongly correlated; not only are they achievable with a few common concepts, but you can't easily attack one of them without also chasing after the others.
 The core mechanism enabling them all is recording manual tests right after the first time you perform them:

-&nbsp;&nbsp;keyboard input<br />
+* keyboard input
-&nbsp;&nbsp;printing to screen<br />
+* printing to screen
-&nbsp;&nbsp;disk filling up<br />
+* disk filling up
-&nbsp;&nbsp;performance metrics<br />
+* performance metrics
-&nbsp;&nbsp;race conditions<br />
+* race conditions
-&nbsp;&nbsp;fault tolerance<br />
+* fault tolerance
-&nbsp;&nbsp;...<br />
+* ...

 I hope to attain this world by creating a comprehensive library of fakes and hooks for the entire software stack, at all layers of abstraction (programming